Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Introduction

 Our first task is to establish L\'eandre asymptotics for $p_t$ and its derivatives on a general sub-Riemannian manifold, along with natural localization results.
 These results go hand-in-hand.
 Indeed, the principle of ``not feeling the boundary'' was invoked in \cite{Molchanov} (without proof).
-That the heat kernel on a general (complete) sub-Riemannian manifold satisfies the L\'eandre and Ben Arous asymptotics has been something of a folk theorem, alluded to in the literature used without elaboration in \cite{BBN-BiHeis, BBCN-IMRN, BBN-JDG}, for example.
-A general localization result was proven in \cite{HsuLocal}, showing that any diffusion on a manifold satisfying L\'eandre asymptotics for $p_t$ itself on compacts has the property that the asymptotics of $p_t$ are local.
+That the heat kernel on a complete sub-Riemannian manifold satisfies the L\'eandre and Ben Arous asymptotics has been something of a folk theorem, alluded to in the literature used without elaboration in \cite{BBN-BiHeis, BBCN-IMRN, BBN-JDG}, for example.
+A general localization result (under what we will call the strong localization condition below) was proven in \cite{HsuLocal}, showing that any diffusion on a manifold satisfying L\'eandre asymptotics for $p_t$ itself on compacts has the property that the asymptotics of $p_t$ are local.
 A quick (one sentence) reference is made to L\'eandre's result on sub-Riemannian manifolds, but one should not be too casual here.
 Proving that the L\'eandre asymptotics hold on a general manifold in the first place uses localization, so a careless approach ends up being circular.
 (The resolution is to build-up the result in stages, a version of which we carry out.)
-A similarly brief reference to localizing L\'eandre asymptotics (for $p_t$) on possibly incomplete sub-Riemannian manifolds is given in \cite{HsuIncomplete}, which explicitly treats the Riemannian case.
-(Again, all the basic tools of the proof are present, such as exit time estimates for small balls, but no explicit argument is given.
-Also, the theorems are all stated for Riemannian manifolds, so the idea of extending to the sub-Riemannian case appears to have been somewhat buried.
-In fact, the idea of adapting the Riemannian arguments to the sub-Riemannian case is already suggested by Azencott \cite{Azencott}, but this preceded the work of L\'eandre.)
+A similarly brief reference to localizing L\'eandre asymptotics (for $p_t$) on possibly incomplete sub-Riemannian manifolds, under the strong condition, is given in \cite{HsuIncomplete}, which explicitly treats the Riemannian case.
+In fact, the idea of adapting the Riemannian arguments to the sub-Riemannian case is already suggested by Azencott \cite{Azencott}, but this preceded the work of L\'eandre.
 Recently, Ballieul and Norris \cite{NorrisB} gave a rigorous proof of the L\'eandre asymptotics for $p_t$ itself on a possibly incomplete sub-Riemannian manifold.
-Their primary focus is working with incomplete manifolds, and especially establishing a best-possible localization result, in terms of the distance to infinity, under the additional assumption of a ``sector condition.''
+Their primary focus is working with incomplete manifolds, and especially establishing localization results related to what we will call below the weak localization condition.
 For this reason, they employ considerable analytic machinery (such as volume doubling estimates, a local Poincare inequality, a parabolic mean-value inequality, etc.), and it is not clear that these extend to derivatives of the heat kernel.